Abdelrahman1211/BookingBuddy/readme.md

 ## Postman Integration

 Postman is utilized for various purposes, including creating a team workspace, inviting team members, and testing API requests.
-The instructor, Sami AlFattani (sami_alfattani@hotmail.com), has been included as a collaborator in the Postman team workspace.
+The instructor, Wael Al-Ghamdi (w.alghamdi@ubt.edu.sa), has been included as a collaborator in the Postman team workspace.

 ## Backend Testing